BoldGrid/weforms/README.md

 * Sync email data with MailPoet, MailChimp & Email Campaign.
 * Multi-step/Multi-part Forms.
 * Geolocation & SMS notifications.
-* Free demo site to help users give the perfect idea of how it works.
 * And much more.

 ### Don’t just take our word for it, here is what some of the big names in the community have to say about weForms ###